Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization

 Based on these findings, we propose a two‑stage detection and correction algorithm to effectively suppress model hallucinations.
 Unlike traditional attention‑head‑based hallucination suppression methods, we introduce a dynamic detection baseline Best Attention Score (BAS) that monitors the model’s forward pass and pinpoints the specific layer where anomalies arise.

-BAS denotes the score of the best-performing layer encountered so far in the forward pass, and it is updated incrementally.
+BAS denotes the best score of the layer encountered so far in the forward pass, and it is updated incrementally.
 During inference, if the current layer’s LIAE is lower than BAS, we set BAS equal to LIAE; if LIAE exceeds BAS, we deem the attention heads in this layer to be underperforming and therefore in need of correction.
-We then rank all heads in the current layer by their IAF values, select the $n$ worst-performing heads, and update their attention matrices according to \eqref{mix}.
+We then rank all heads in the current layer by their IAF values, select the $n$ worst-performing heads, and update their attention matrices according to \cref{mix}.

 Our dynamic localization‑and‑correction algorithm not only suppresses hallucinations at a finer granularity within the model’s architectural layers but also leverages inter‑layer relationships to pinpoint anomalies with greater accuracy.
-The detailed workflow of the algorithm is shown in Figure \ref{alg}, and its pseudo-code is provided in the Appendix \ref{app:code}.
+The detailed workflow of the algorithm and its pseudo-code is provided in the \cref{app:code}.